erisprotocol/contracts-terra/contracts/amp-governance/voting_escrow/README.md

 ### `total_voting_power_at`

-Returns the total vxASTRO supply at a specific timestamp (in seconds).
+Returns the total vAMP supply at a specific timestamp (in seconds).

 Request: